ubc/grid-columns/readme.txt

 1. Upload the `grid-columns` folder to your `/wp-content/plugins` directory.
 1. In your WordPress dashboard, head over to the *Plugins* section.
 1. Activate *Grid Columns*.

+If your theme is using twitter boot strap you can add the following line to your functions file `add_theme_support( 'grid', 'twitter-bootstrap' );`

 == Frequently Asked Questions ==